MrBitBucket/reportlab-mirror/README.txt

 .pdf.
 It is worth reviewing the list of test scripts as they provide valuable 'how to' information.

+If you have no internet connection, one or two tests may fail where we try to load images from URLs.
+This is normal.
+The next release of this package will silently skip such tests using features only available in Python 2.7.

 6. Demos
 ========